5ketcher/openvpt-standard/docs/VPAT-Minor-Explainer.md

    - assurance (e.g., high)
    - validity (e.g., 6 months)
 6. Issuer records only the attestation result (minimal).
-7. Issuer issues a short‑lived VPAT token for the platform (minutes).
+7. Issuer issues a short‑lived VPT token for the platform (minutes).
 8. Platform validates the token and applies its policy (allow / restrict / deny).

 ---